Frank Johnston (artist): Life and career

+In 1920, he was invited to join the Group of Seven, but his association with it was brief.
+He did take part in the Group's first exhibition of 1920, but in the fall of 1920 he left Toronto to become Principal at the Winnipeg School of Art and taught at the city's art school.
+He asserted his independence even more, having a large solo show of 200 paintings at the T. Eaton Company Galleries in December 1920, of which the Mail and Empire said:The position of Frank H. Johnston, A.R.C.A. among local artists is unique.
+Mr. Johnston is always classed as one of the much discussed 'Group of Seven,' but he has never got out of touch with the picture lovers who cannot quite get the viewpoint of his ultra-radical companions....He has the secret of the living, vivid colouring of the Northland, and catches the feeling of the wild spaces.

+In January 1922 he held an exhibition at the Winnipeg Art Gallery that included 326 works.
+He claimed that he had no disagreement with the group, only that he wanted to go his own way with regard to exhibition.

 In 1925, Johnston changed his name to the more exotic first name of 'Franz' Johnston.
 By 1927, he was back in Toronto, working as the principal at the Ontario College of Art.

 In later years, the artist's work demonstrated a return to a more classical style of landscape painting and revealed a strong fascination with the qualities of light, especially light on snow.
 This theme recurred in later works, in large narrative paintings of the 1930s and 1940s as well as more intimate examinations of a river valley, the bright blue of the water contrasting with snow-laden banks.
 His subjects range from the pastoral countryside of the Wyebridge area, to northern Quebec, and the Northwest Territories.
 He had begun to hold regular solo exhibitions in the 1920s and his paintings found a great following among the public.
 Unlike many Canadian artists, Johnston was able to achieve considerable financial success in his own lifetime.